aldumas/kb/zettelkasten/java-integer-literals.md

 ---
-created-at: 2022-12-14 12:04
+created-at: 2022-12-14 13:06
 role: idea
 tags:
 ---

-# Literals
+# Integer literals

-## Integers
 In source code, any integer without a suffix is typed as `int`.
 If the value falls outside the range that can be represented as an `int`, a compiler error will result.

 A `long` can be represented by adding an `L` or `l` suffix after the integer, e.g. `42L`.

 Underscores in integer literals are ignored by the compiler, e.g. `1_000`.
 This is just for readability.

-### Prefixes for other number bases
+## Prefixes for other number bases
-Any integer without a prefix is interpreted as a decimal number.
+Any integer without a prefix is interpreted as a decimal (base-10) number.
 Java supports the following prefixes to specify numbers in other bases.

 | Base             | Prefix   | Example  |
 | ---------------- | -------- | -------- |
 | 16 (hexadecimal) | 0x or 0X | 0x2a     |
 | 8 (octal)        | 0        | 042      |
 | 2 (binary)       | 0b or 0B | 0b101010 |

-## Floating point numbers
-#todo

 ---
 # References